vbakhteev/scalable-etl/README.md

 - Worker X takes the cleaning task, filters sentences and sends the alignment task to celery
 - Worker Y takes the alignment task, runs the alignment model, and sends the write task to celery
 - The Extractor takes the write task and writes the sentences to the output file

+## Next steps

+It is better to transfer the alignment model to another service using Triton in order to use batching.
+In addition, the model adds a lot of dependencies to the worker, which is not very nice.